 Enjoying the benefits of cultural diversity requires the best managing diversity practices and the competence to orchestrate them.
 Diversity leadership is needed to take an organization to a place it could not have gone otherwise.
 Effective diversity leadership gives people in the organization a sense of optimism and confidence towards change.
 This is very difficult to do, but not impossible, when the change is associated with contentious issues such as affirmative action, equal opportunity programs, and diversity training.

-The Cultural Diversity Executive C-Suite Role
+The Diversity Executive in the C-Suite

 There is enormous potential for organizations to improve their bottom lines by developing leaders with cultural diversity expertise or hiring successful ones.
 Starbucks, American Express, W.W.
 Grainger, McDonalds, and other Fortune 500 companies have created chief diversity executive positions.
 Good leadership in general is a catalyst for organizational growth.
 A study of Fortune 500 commercial banks showed that effective leadership drives employee satisfaction, retention, pay satisfaction, and profit.
 According to Jack Zenger et al. (2009), leaders drive profit by focusing on results, leading change, displaying high integrity, possessing high impact interpersonal skills, and being capable.[vi]